derino/assembly_areas/README.md

 Over the years as the memory of the 1999 Earthquake has faded away, the commitment to fight the next earthquake seems to have also vanished.
-It has been reported by several newspapers that the municipalities were issuing building permits in the reserved assembly areas, which should normally remain as open space and building-free [TODO].
-Recently some newspapers reported that Disaster and Emergency Management Authority (AFAD) was hiding information about assembly areas from the public [TODO].
+It has been reported by several newspapers that the municipalities were issuing building permits in the reserved assembly areas, which should normally remain as open space and building-free [4].
+Recently some newspapers reported that Disaster and Emergency Management Authority (AFAD) was hiding information about assembly areas from the public [5].
 At the time of writing, AFAD requires one to send an e-mail with the name and address of the person to get the location of the nearest assembly area for that address.
 It is left to the reader to judge whether this is a good practice to spread such crucial information.

-Searching for a dataset of assembly points, I have come across the great work that Municipality of Beylikduzu (Istanbul) has done (http://beylikduzuhazir.com).
+Searching for a dataset of assembly points, we have come across the great work that Municipality of Beylikduzu (Istanbul) has done (http://beylikduzuhazir.com).
 Aside from publishing a comprehensive emergency response plan, they have created a mobile app for the citizens to get them prepared for the earthquake.
 Most importantly, they have provided a web form that shows the assembly point on the map for a given address.

 # Goal